 Logging Truck Accident Liability

-Most logging truck accidents are the result of driver negligence.
+Most logging truck accidents result from driver negligence.
 However, a personal injury attorney working for the victim might identify other potential defendants in a logging accident lawsuit who have directly or indirectly contributed to the logging crash.

 These other potential defendants could include:

-- The landowner and lumber company – The landowner or lumber company might be legally liable if they fail to properly train newly hired and existing truckers loading, transporting, and unloading heavy timber.
+- The landowner and lumber company – The landowner or lumber company might be held liable if they fail to properly train newly hired and existing truck drivers improperly loading, transporting, and unloading heavy timber.

 - The trucking company– Trucking businesses overseeing hauling logistics from the forest to the sawmill might be partially responsible if they hired an inexperienced driver who violated trucking regulations.